Kurtis Guthrie: International career

 Guthrie featured twice for Jersey at the 2011 Island Games, where his side earned a bronze medal.
 He was called up to an England C training camp for the first time in September 2015.
 On 22 March 2016, he made his England C debut in an away international against Ukraine.
 He started the match and scored the opening goal in a 2–0 victory.

 Style of play

 A forward, he describes himself as an all-round player who prefers to play in the middle but can also play out wide.

 Personal life

 Guthrie's older sister, Serena, is a member of the 2018 Commonwealth Games gold medal-winning England netball team.
 Serena also featured in the 2014 Commonwealth Games and won a bronze medal at the 2011 World Netball Championships in Singapore.
+His wife is Scottish.